Rother District: History

-The new district was named Rother after the River Rother which flows through the district.
+Local government reorganisation is being considered for the area.
+In July 2026, the government announced reforms across East Sussex which included abolishing Rother district and creating an East Sussex unitary authority covering most of the county council's current area.
+In September 2026 these proposals were paused for further review.

 Governance

 Rother District Council provides district-level services.
 County-level services are provided by East Sussex County Council.
 The whole district is also covered by civil parishes, which form a third tier of local government.

 Political control

 The council has been under no overall control since the 2019 election, being led by a coalition called the 'Rother Alliance' comprising Labour, Liberal Democrats, Greens and some of the independent councillors.
 The independents in the Rother Alliance formed a local political party in January 2023 called the 'Rother Association of Independent Councillors' (RAOIC).

 The first election to the council was held in 1973, initially operating as a shadow authority alongside the outgoing authorities until the new arrangements came into effect on 1 April 1974.
 Political control of the council since 1974 has been as follows: